Themistoklis/btree/README.md

 struct user* user = btree_get(&tree, &key);
 ```

-The walk function will call the function given in a parameter for each node in the tree.
+The walk function will call the function given as a parameter for each node in the tree.
 The nodes are called in order (dictated by the two compare functions).

 ```c